By adding a night

 Use Stabilized Lenses

-shake.
-Note that there are two primary techniques
+due to camera shake.
+Note that there are two primary

-in order to stabilize the image projected on
+to stabilize the image projected on the camera's detector)

 stabilizers, though more expensive, are preferable

-of the motion.
-When using a night vision module,
+motion.
+When using a night vision module, the main

 |